AK5nowman/mkdocs_helpid/readme.md

 This is a proof of concept, has not been proven in production.

 # How To Use
-Each `helpid` needs to be an interger and globally unique.
+Each `helpid` needs to be an integer and globally unique.
 Last entry wins, but a warning will be issued during build.

 ## Page Reference
 Simply add a line to the page meta data defining the help id